 An Honest TTV Number

 The analytic TTV signal-to-noise treats the moon’s maximum projected displacement as a cleanly recoverable sinusoid.
 Real surveys sample the moon’s orbit only at transit epochs, with unknown phase and a possibly tilted orbit — and a fitted transit ephemeris silently absorbs part of the signal.
-The epoch-level forward model accounts for all of it, and the honest number is what decides whether the dark primary can be confirmed.
+The epoch-level forward model accounts for all of it, and the honest number is what decides whether the system reaches technosignature-candidacy (confirmation of the dark primary needs the RV mass-mismatch, which is further out of reach).

 Code